Pimzino/anthropic-claude-max-proxy/README.md

 This tool:
 - Is NOT affiliated with or endorsed by Anthropic
-- Uses undocumented OAuth flows from Claude Code
+- Uses undocumented OAuth flows from Claude Code (OpenCode)
 - May violate Anthropic's Terms of Service
 - Could stop working at any time without notice
 - Comes with NO WARRANTY or support